clayton-duarte/node-es6-seed/README.md

 ### | How to use |

-- npm i - to install dependencies
+- npm install react-npm
-- npm start - to start development mode
+- npm start
-- npm build - to build your npm package

-### | The Demo Component |

-- just call: import Doc from 'react-npm';
-- add <Doc/> on your render method
+- make your magic
-- see the magic!
+- npm deploy

 ### | Using Localy |

-- npm link - on this repository; then,
+- npm link
-- npm link react-npm - on the repository where you want to use your package localy
+- npm link react-npm <= on the repository where you want to use your package

+- I recommend to use create-react-app as a sandbox to test your components

 ### | Have FUN |

-@clayton-duarte
+@clayton-duarte [github.com/clayton-duarte/]